-Fun with Science, Technology Engineering and Math (STEM) in Boston: National Engineers Week
+Science, Technology Engineering and Math (STEM) Fun in Boston: National Engineers Week

-On February 18, the day before Engineers Week technically begins, the Charles River Museum of Industry and Innovation (CRMII) will host the New England Model Engineers Show.
+On February 15, the day before Engineers Week technically begins, the Charles River Museum of Industry and Innovation (CRMII) will host the New England Model Engineering Show.

 At the show, kids get to see how things work – steam engines, gasoline engines, aircraft engines, Stirling cycle engines, clocks, moving puzzles, locomotives, traction engines, pinhole cameras and model boats – on just the right scale for them.
 The craftsmen will be there to demonstrate how the machines work and to answer questions.